 If you study public history, you might become a historical consultant, museum professional, government historian, archivist, oral historian, cultural resource manager, curator, film and media producer, historical interpreter, historic preservationist, policy adviser, local historian, or community activist, among many many other jobs.
 The common element is an interest and commitment to making history relevant and useful in the public sphere.

 At NDSU a B.A. or B.S. degree may be earned in Public History.
 The major requires 48 credits in history courses, including a nine-credit internship.
 An additional 18 credits in supplementary vocational courses or an approved minor to prepare for a career in public history are also required.
 The Public History program prepares students for employment in fields such as archives and museums, historical editing, historic preservation, costume conservation, and archeology.
 The 18 credit supplementary vocational courses are divided into three tracks: 1) museums, intended to prepare students for work as a curator, interpreter, or administrator in museums, 2) archives, intended to prepare students for work with documents and/or photographs in a archival repository, and 3) historical preservation, intended to prepare students to work with the National Historic Preservation legislation to identify historic buildings and sites throughout the nation, 4) cultural resource management, 5) digital history.
-For more details regarding the courses available for the 15 credit distribution courses or 18 credit vocational supplement download the Public History Course List.
+For more details regarding the courses available for the 15 credit distribution courses or 18 credit vocational supplement see the Public History Curriculum Guide.